International Consortium for Antimicrobial Stewardship in Agriculture (ICASA) Issues Call for Research Concepts

-The Foundation for Food and Agriculture Research (FFAR) created ICASA in 2019 to facilitate research that promotes the judicious use of antibiotics, advances animal health and welfare, and increases transparency in food production practices.
+The Foundation for Food & Agriculture Research (FFAR) created ICASA in 2019 to facilitate research that promotes the judicious use of antibiotics, advances animal health and welfare and increases transparency in food production practices.
 ICASA improves antibiotic stewardship by building cross-sector partnerships among participants representing all stages of the US livestock supply chain.

 Through the Consortium’s first call for Letters of Intent (LOI), ICASA participants are seeking to collaborate to advance stewardship and improve health outcomes for livestock.
 Specifically, LOIs should describe concepts for the development, improvement and/or validation of animal-health monitoring or rapid in-field, pen-side or animal-side diagnostic tools.
 These technologies can be early-stage or close-to-market and must have potential for implementation by commercial livestock producers.

 Concepts must be relevant to beef cattle, pigs and/or poultry.
 Projects should describe how their work will improve antimicrobial stewardship in animal production, reduce the potential for resistance and/or provide actionable information to antimicrobial-prescribers.
 Meritorious research concepts will be invited to submit a full proposal, with the potential for up to $250,000 in research funding and/or access to commercial livestock production facilities.
 Additional contributions are allowed.